top of page

-Before I talk about things to do in Cambodia, in Siem Reap and Phnom Penh, let me share my off-the-bat impressions about this country with you and give you some insider tips and my Top 10 Takeaways from My Cambodia Trip that could come very handy if you're planning a Cambodian sojourn!
+Before I discuss things to do in Cambodia, specifically in Siem Reap and Phnom Penh, let me share my initial impressions about this country.

 This beautiful country is a tourist's delight; the warmth, hospitality and simplicity of the locals vis-à-vis tourists is commendable.

-You will find the local people all smiles and eager to please; you will often come across people who bow down and fold their hands to greet you.
+You will find the local people all smiles and eager to please; you will often come across people who bow down and fold their hands in greeting.
 Tourism is a big sector in the country's economy, and it is reflected in the way visitors are treated.

 Angkor Wat attracts about 2.5 million tourists each year, with no tourist traps, misleading information, unnecessary haggling, or harassment at touristy spots.

-The country is quite safe, even for solo female travellers.
-One cannot help but notice, though, that the local women dress up quite conservatively.
-And imagine, if this coming from someone like me from India, it's serious!
-My takeaway is that one should wear casual clothes that are not too revealing.
+Cambodians dress conservatively.
+And imagine, if this came from someone like me from India, it's serious!
+My takeaway is that one should wear casual clothes that are not too revealing, especially while visiting temples and palaces.

 I felt that Cambodians also take their temples, pagodas and palaces very seriously and expect the tourists to abide by their customs and traditions.